 Westby, C. (2017, September/October).
 Relationships between Pretend Play in Preschool and Later Language Skills.
 Retrieved June 13, 2018, from https://journals.sagepub.com/doi/full/10.1177/1048395017726551c

 Westby, C. (1980).
 Assessment of cognitive and language abilities through play.
 Language, Speech and Hearing Services in Schools, XI, 154-168.

 Westby, C. White, E. (2014).
 Preschool Symbolic Play Rating Form.
 Central Institute for the Deaf, St. Louis, MO.

-Emily Humphrey served as a classroom teacher in the Anabeth and John Weil Early Childhood Center at CID – Central Institute for the Deaf.
+Emily Humphrey, MSDE, CED, served as a classroom teacher in the Anabeth and John Weil Early Childhood Center at CID – Central Institute for the Deaf.
 She currently works as a parent educator in the CID Joanne Parrish Knight Family Center (coaching caregivers of children ages birth to three with hearing loss).
-Emily organizes and contributes to CID’s blog for professionals.